askap-vast/vast-tools/docs/components/query.md

     ```

 !!!warning "Warning: Running a Query inside a script"
     The main `Query` functions use multiprocessing to speed up large queries.
-Users who attempt to call a query from their own scripts may encounter Dask RuntimeError which, due to the nature of the error, cannot be nicely caught with the `vasttools` module.
+    Users who attempt to call a query from their own scripts may encounter a Dask RuntimeError which, due to the nature of the error, cannot be nicely caught with the `vasttools` module.
     The solution is to ensure that all calls to `Query` functions are protected within a `if __name__ == '__main__'` statement, i.e.
     ```python
     from vasttools.query import Query